ananejd/GH-recipes/README.md

 sure the custom JavaScript validator is working
 - Ensure that the random number JS function for upvotes is being created when adding new recipe.
-- Ensure the adding of new ingredients and steps rows through JavaScript is working and that they are creating the correct names within the documents in MongoDB.
 - Making sure that the select fields are being populated with all of the correct choices
 - Ensure that the removal of newly created rows for ingredients/preparation